 • Completed a market study and fiscal impact analysis prepared by Ninigret Partners

 • Received rulings from:

-- o Mass Historical – no historic or archeological sites recorded; requests a reconnaissance archaeological survey
+- Mass Historical – no historic or archaeological sites recorded; requests a reconnaissance archaeological survey

 • Met with the MA National Heritage and Endangered Species staff to identify environmental issues.
 They have identified box turtles on the site and a protection plan is in development.
 Part of that protection plan is the decision to develop only about 50 acres of the 172 leased by the BDC.

 The development plan calls for creating a development agreement among the Bourne Development Campus, the Town of Bourne, and the Cape Cod Commission to essentially “pre-permit” the site.
 The development agreement will streamline the permitting process for companies coming into or expanding facilities in the park.

 MARKET AND ECONOMIC DEVELOPMENT